Learn how to get DOT and MC numbers: FMCSA registration steps, fees, timelines, insurance filings, BOC-3, UCR, and quotes.

 - Why it’s essential (business risk): If the filing isn’t accepted, your MC stays stuck; if it later lapses, your authority can be suspended quickly.

-- Compliance note: Federal financial responsibility minimums vary by operation; for many interstate carriers of non-hazardous freight, the commonly referenced public liability minimum is $750,000 under 49 CFR 387 (higher limits apply for certain hazmat and passenger operations).
+- Compliance note: FMCSA insurance requirements vary by operation; for many interstate carriers of non-hazardous freight, the commonly referenced public liability minimum is $750,000 under 49 CFR Part 387 (higher limits apply for certain hazmat and passenger operations).

 This is where commercial truck insurance, semi truck insurance, and hotshot insurance need to be set up correctly for your exact operation.
 Wrong limits, wrong entity name, or the wrong filing type can stall you.

-To understand how coverage choices affect activation and long-term costs, start here: commercial truck insurance.
-If you’re comparing carrier options, read Logrock x Progressive: Powering Protection for Truckers Nationwide.
+To understand how coverage choices affect activation and long-term costs, start here: commercial truck insurance for new authority.

 UCR + Other Common Compliance Items (Depending on Your Operation)